-This study shows H_1 to H_5 is supported by strong data and the results can be explained in detail.
-H_1 is supported by attitude and the results have a significant positive effect on the intention to contribute.
+This study shows H1 to H5 is supported by strong data and the results can be explained in detail.
+H1 is supported by attitude and the results have a significant positive effect on the intention to contribute.
 Then these results strengthen previous research (Ajzen, 2011; Chawla & Joshi, 2020; de Luna et al., 2019; Hill et al., 1977; Mazambani & Mutambara, 2020; Oladapo et al., 2021; Schaupp et al., 2022; Ullah et al., 2021).
-Thus, the results of this study extend and validate previous research and it can be generalized that attitude affects behavioral intentions in Islamic P2P lending.
+Thus, one results of this study extend and validate previous research and it can be generalized that attitude affects behavioral intentions in Islamic P2P lending.